caiyuanhao1998/Retinexformer/README.md

 - #### The same test setting as LLFlow, KinD, and recent diffusion models We provide the same test setting as LLFlow, KinD, and recent diffusion models.
 Please note that we do not suggest this test setting because it uses the mean of ground truth to enhance the output of the model.
-But if you want to follow these works and make a fair comparison, just add a `--GT_mean` action at the end of the aboved test command as
+But if you want to follow this test setting, just add a `--GT_mean` action at the end of the above test command as

 ```shell
 # LOL-v1